GabeScott/standard-works-vault/General Conference/2003 October - Bring Him Home.md

 He arrived shortly after midnight, entered the house, turned on the light.
 There in the rocking chair sat his father, his head in his hands.
 As he looked up and saw Jack, he arose from the chair and they rushed into each other’s arms.
 Jack often said, “Those last years that I was home were among the happiest of my life.”

 We could say that here was a boy who overnight became a man.
-Here was a father who, suppressing passion and bridling pride, rescued his son before he became one of that vast, “lost battalion” resulting from fractured families and shattered homes.
+Here was a father who, suppressing passion and bridling pride, rescued his son before he became one of that vast “lost battalion” resulting from fractured families and shattered homes.
 Love was the binding band, the healing balm.
 Love so often felt, so seldom expressed.

-From Mount Sinai there thunders in our ears, “Honour thy father and thy mother.”5 And later from the Lord the injunction, “Live together in love.”6
+From Mount Sinai there thunders in our ears, “Honour thy father and thy mother.”[^5] And later from the Lord the injunction, “Live together in love.”[^6]

 Brethren, ours is the responsibility, yes, even the solemn duty, to reach out to those who have slipped into inactivity or strayed from the family circle.

-Recall with me the beautiful words of the Lord’s revelation from section 18 of the Doctrine and Covenants: “Remember the worth of souls is great in the sight of God. ...
+Recall with me the beautiful words of the Lord’s revelation from section 18 of the Doctrine and Covenants: “Remember the worth of souls is great in the sight of God. …

 “And if it so be that you should labor all your days in crying repentance unto this people, and bring, save it be one soul unto me, how great shall be your joy with him in the kingdom of my Father!

-“And now, if your joy will be great with one soul that you have brought unto me into the kingdom of my Father, how great will be your joy if you should bring many souls unto me!”7
+“And now, if your joy will be great with one soul that you have brought unto me into the kingdom of my Father, how great will be your joy if you should bring many souls unto me!”[^7]

 As presidencies of Aaronic Priesthood quorums, as advisers to these quorums, we can, with the Lord’s help, reach out and rescue those for whom we have responsibility.
 Young men, with a smile on your face and determination in your heart, you can take, arm in arm, a less-active boy and together come to priesthood meeting and learn of the Lord and what He has prepared for you to do.
 You are entitled to His divine help, for He has promised you: “I will go before your face.
-I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”8
+I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”[^8]

 Brethren of the Melchizedek Priesthood, you have the same sacred charge and obligation as pertains to your duties to other men and to their families.
 And you have the same promise of the Lord to attend your efforts.